Leseratte10/acsm-calibre-plugin/README.md

 ## To-Do list for the future?

-There's a bunch of features that could still be added, but most of them aren't implemented in libgourou either, so I don't know if or when I'll be able to add these:

-- Support for anonymous Adobe IDs
-- Support for un-authorizing a machine
 - Support to copy an authorization from the plugin to an ADE install
 - Support for Adobe's "auth" download method instead of the "simple" method.
 - ...